ComputeCanada/magic_castle/docs/README.md

 **default value**: None

-Defines the name of the external network that provides the floating IPs.
+Defines the name of the external network that provides the floating ips.
 Define this only if your OpenStack cloud provides multiple external networks, otherwise, Terraform can find it automatically.

 **Post build modification effect**: change the floating ips assigned to the public nodes.